White Collar Criminal Defense

-- A medical device company in connection with allegations by U.S. Attorney, District of Kansas of off label marking resulting in a civil resolution.
+- A medical device company in connection with allegations by U.S. Attorney, District of Kansas of off label marketing resulting in a civil resolution.

 - A medical device company in the District of Massachusetts in a criminal investigation of anti-kickback, sales and marketing violations resulting in a deferred prosecution and civil resolution.

-- A waste-to-energy plant in a Commonwealth of Massachusetts criminal investigation and false claims act case resulting in a civil settlement.
+- A waste-to-energy plant in a Massachusetts Attorney General criminal investigation and false claims act case resulting in a civil settlement.

 - A major telecommunications provider in multiple false claims act, consumer protection and tax matters pursued by the Massachusetts Attorney General.

 Mr. Savage handles sophisticated trade secret, Lanham (Trademark) Act, RICO (money laundering), consumer fraud, business tort and other civil litigation, including multi-district class action litigation.
 His recent representations include:

 - A national medical accreditation organization in connection with civil rights and discrimination claims.